Dressed up cellars, bringing in touch of hope - no longer this? (10)

 'dressed' indicates an anagram ('dress' can mean 'prepare').

-'touch of' says to take the initial letters.
+'touch of' indicates taking the first letters.

 The initial letter of 'hope' is 'h'.